-Study finds hormones can change the breast's genetic materialJanuary 31st, 2013 in Medical research /
+Study finds hormones can change the breast's genetic materialJanuary 31, 2013 in Medicine & Health / Medical research

 Melbourne scientists have discovered how female steroid hormones can make dramatic changes to the genetic material in breast cells, changes that could potentially lead to breast cancer.